IDEA-120/Course-Materials/SYLLABUS.md

 Welcome to IDEA 120: Digital Practices in Art and Design!

 This document is the current syllabus with the course description, expectations, policies, and resources.
-The contents of this document may change and be updated throughout the semester.
+The contents of this document may be updated throughout the semester.

 ### Course Format, Zoom Meeting Details